Eckhardt-D/businessjs/readme.md

   ```
   - Returns the tabular data of an amortisation with breakdown of interest and principle amounts.
   - `numPeriods` defaults to 1 as in 1 year.
-  - `perPeriod` The amount of times an interest rate is compunded defaults to 12 payments per year.
+  - `perPeriod` The amount of times an interest rate is compounded defaults to 12 payments per year.

 These are just the first few methods in version 1, Documentation will be updated as version improves.